-Fixing Leaking Shower Pans is Our Specialty.
+Replacing Leaking Shower Pans is Our Specialty.

-A leaky shower pan is very annoying and a cause for concern if not fixed.
+A leaky shower pan is very annoying and a serious cause for concern if not addressed.
 We can diagnose your problem and fix your leaky shower pan.
 We have fixed damaged showers pans for homeowners all across the Triangle area so call us today for an estimate to repair your leaking shower.

 Signs of a Shower Pan Problem

 - Signs of mold

 - Cracks or space between the wall tile and the floor

 - Shower Pan Replacement Services – we can remove the damaged shower pan and replace it.

 - Plumbing Services – we manage all the plumbing work required

 - Renovations – we do complete shower renovations